-When asked how we started working in Tourism here in Suchitoto, I tell of how it all was really not planned in any way but that said we have been very active promoting El Salvador and Suchitoto since 2005, a couple of years before we had any idea of starting our small family tour company.
-I had and continue to work in social development and since 2005 now the project director of a no interest student loan program financed under the care of the Palo Alto Friends Meeting in Palo Alto California.
-But back in 2005 I had a small internet café “Cyber Café El Gringo” and some of the businessmen here asked if I wanted to become part of a budding Tourism Association.
-I though at the time that tourism could and should be a part of the economic development of little Suchitoto as well as El Salvador.
+When asked how we started working in Tourism here in Suchitoto, I tell of how it was really never planned in any way, but that said we have been very active promoting El Salvador and Suchitoto since 2005, this two years before starting our small family tour company.

+Since arriving in El Salvador in 1995 I have and continue to work in social development; Staring in 2005 I have been the project director of a no interest student loan program financed under the care of the Palo Alto Friends Meeting in Palo Alto California.
+But then I had a small internet café “Cyber Café El Gringo” and some of the businessmen here asked if I wanted to become part of a budding Tourism Association.
+I in 2005 I felt that tourism could and should be a part of the economic development and economic growth of little Suchitoto as well as El Salvador.

 After a day or two discussing things with my wife, thinking about how it would work with my old pickup and wondering what I could charge for the service, I decided to give it a try.
-The two young men from Tennessee were my first clients, 9 full day tours to pretty much everywhere you could go back then.
-I clearly remember the morning of Day #3, as my clients were getting into my pickup, one said, “ Robert we want to talk” my heart dropped, in my mind I thought oh God, they are not enjoying their time, maybe I am talking too much, maybe they don’t like the information…After a short pause he started up again saying “last night we were talking and we just want to know that this has been great, everyday has been better than the day before…we don’t know what to expect for the rest of the trip!”
-It was these words of praise from an experienced world traveler, who back in 2007 at the end of his trip told me about his year long trip planning to dozens of past countries, always looking for a bilingual driver or driver-guide and as he handed me a nice tip said “You have to date been by far the best guide I have hired” Well perhaps too long a story for most to read but my point is that it has all become easier than that first itinerary and now with over 15 years providing services, I still like the planning, making sure that each potential visitor to El Salvador, knows what to see, where to stay, the different foods, transportation options and everything else needed to plan a trip to El Salvador.
+The two young men from Tennessee were my first clients, 9 full days of tours with trips planned to pretty much everywhere you could go back then.
+I clearly remember the morning of Day #3, as my clients were getting into my pickup, one said, “ Robert we need to talk” my heart dropped, in my mind I thought oh God, they are not enjoying their time, maybe I am talking too much, maybe they don’t like the information.
+After a short pause he started up again saying “last night we were talking and we just wanted you to know that this has been great, everyday has been better than the day before…we don’t know what to expect for the rest of the trip!”
+It was these words of praise from an experienced world traveler, who back in 2007 at the end of his trip told me about his year long trip planning to dozens of past countries, always looking for a bilingual driver or driver-guide and as he handed me a nice tip, he said “You have to date, been by far the best guide I have hired” Well perhaps too long a story for most to read but my point is that it has all become easier than that first itinerary and now with over 15 years providing services, I still like the planning, making sure that each potential visitor to El Salvador, knows what to see, where to stay, the different foods, transportation options and everything else needed to plan a trip to El Salvador.
 My wife Tita still thinks I am crazy as I spend even more time today helping travelers who many times just need information and many times don’t use our tour or transportation services.
 I feel good just knowing that each person who contacts us will get the best unbiased travel information for El Salvador.
 So remember the service is free, ask as little or much about El Salvador and I will do my best to help when and where possible.
 I just ask that once you get back home that you tell your friends and family that El Salvador and its people are worth visiting and that Gringo Tours helped plan your time in El Salvador.